 There is an extensive rail network in Germany, however it is often much cheaper to buy tickets a week or more in advance than on the day of travel, which isn’t always convenient for backpackers who enjoy flexibility.
 To stick to a Germany backpacking budget of €55/day, you can either sacrifice that flexibility by planning your trip in advance or it might prove cost effective to purchase some form of nationwide or regional rail pass.
 Keep an eye out for special promos on this, some of which are great value.

 Hostels are plentiful almost everywhere in the country and prices are pretty much standard in terms of Europe and a bit cheaper than some of Germany’s more expensive neighbours.
 The abundance of good domestic beers means going out to bars and pubs isn’t that expensive if you’re a beer drinker and there are plenty of night clubs that cater to a more budget-orientated crowd which isn’t always the case in other parts of the continent.
-Therefore nights out are reasonably inexpensive, although you’d be wise to look to our next budget if that will be a big part of your trip.
+Therefore nights out are reasonably inexpensive compared to some parts of Europe, although you’ll still struggle to stick to 55 Euros per day if you’re going out a lot.

 More Comfortable Germany Backpacking Budget

 Extending your Germany travel budget to 75 Euros per day will give you greater freedom to go with the flow if you want that flexibility.
 It would also allow you to stay in better quality hostels, which can sometimes prove cost-effective in any case, particularly if there are good kitchen facilities that will enable you to cook your own meals.